Cubic rational expressions over a finite field: Classification of quadratic expressions, revisited

 \quad(i)\quad In this case the stabilizer of the quadratic expression $x^2$ is larger than in the odd characteristic case, and is easily found to consist of all pairs

 with $a,b,c,d\in\F_q$ and $ad-bc\neq 0$.
 Hence this stabilizer is isomorphic with $\PGL_2(\F_q)$, and so it has order $q(q^2-1)$, and the orbit has length $|G(\F_q)|/\bigl(q(q^2-1)\bigr)=q(q^2-1)$.

-\quad(i)\quad Instead of the quadratic expression $(x^2+1)/x$ it is convenient to consider its equivalent $x^2+x$.
+\quad(i)\quad Instead of working with the quadratic expression $(x^2+1)/x$ it is convenient to consider the equivalent expression $x^2+x$.
 For every element $(B,A)\in G(\F_q)$ in the stabilizer of the latter, $A$ must fix the only ramification point $\infty$, and $B$ must fix the only branch point $\infty$.
 Consequently, each of $A$ and $B$ is a degree one binomial, and then a simple calculation shows that the stabilizer of $x^2+x$ consists of all pairs $(A,B)=(x+b+b^2,x+b)$. with $b\in\F_q$.
 Therefore, the stabilizer of $x^2+x$ is isomorphic with the additive group of $\F_q$.
 Because the stabilizer has order $q$, the orbit has length $|G(\F_q)|/q=q(q^2-1)^2$.

 As the lengths of the two orbits above add up to $q^3(q^2-1)$ we conclude that there are no further orbits. \end{proof}

 Note that, differently from the case of odd $q$, only a minority of the quadratic rational expressions over a large finite field $\F_q$ of characteristic two are equivalent to $x^2$.
 Thus, a `random' quadratic rational expressions over a large finite field $\F_q$ of characteristic two is very likely to be equivalent to $x+1/x$, while that occurs with a probability approaching $1/2$ in the odd $q$ case.